• News

 Partnering with CACN on Canadian Law Enforcement Training Course

-Understanding and Addressing the Illicit Trade of Counterfeit and Pirated Goods The Underwriters Laboratories Anti-Counterfeiting team has over ten years of experience developing anti-counterfeiting courses and materials, partnering with INTERPOL on the International IP Crime College (IIPCIC) learning management system.
-This year, the Anti-Counterfeiting team utilized their partnerships and expertise to sponsor the development of an association training course for the Canadian Anti-Counterfeiting Network (CACN), which launched on June 1.
+Understanding and Addressing the Illicit Trade of Counterfeit and Pirated Goods The UL Standards & Engagement Anti-Counterfeiting team has over 10 years of experience developing anti-counterfeiting courses and materials, partnering with INTERPOL on the International IP Crime College (IIPCIC) learning management system.
+This year, the Anti-Counterfeiting team utilized its partnerships and expertise to sponsor the development of an association training course for the Canadian Anti-Counterfeiting Network (CACN), which launched on June 1.

 CACN is a coalition of safety ambassadors that have united in the fight against product counterfeiting, fraud, and copyright piracy in Canada.
-CACN partners with the Anti-Counterfeiting team on the Be Safe Buy Real consumer campaign.
-CACN reached out to Underwriters Laboratories and Eaton to co-sponsor an e-learning training module, The Illicit Trade of Counterfeit and Pirated Goods.
+CACN reached out to ULSE and Eaton to co-sponsor an e-learning training module, The Illicit Trade of Counterfeit and Pirated Goods.
 The course is designed to educate police officers, crown attorneys, and customs officers on counterfeit and piracy-related crimes, as well as teach them the critical role they play in preventing the illicit trade of counterfeit and pirated goods to protect Canadians.

 The development of this course is a new avenue to reach law enforcement.
 Delivering regionally specific content on their home learning management system teaches law enforcement actionable tactics to use in their everyday work to combat IP crime.
 From their case approach to prosecution, the course is specific to their country’s laws and practices.